Tsirelson's problem and an embedding theorem for groups arising from non-local games: Introduction

 The rest of this paper is structured as follows.
-In the next section, we give some background on binary linear system games, and introduce the solution group of a linear system.
+In the next section, we first recall the basic definitions of quantum correlation sets and non-local games, and then define binary linear system games and the solution group of a linear system.
 In Section \ref{S:embedding}, we state the embedding theorem for solution groups, and prove our two main results as corollaries.
 The rest of the paper is concerned with the proof of the embedding theorem.
 The main technical tool used is pictures of groups.
 We give an overview of pictures tailored to solution groups in Sections \ref{S:pictures} and \ref{S:hyperpics}; expert readers will want to skip or briefly review these sections on first reading.
 In dealing with pictures, it is more convenient to use hypergraphs instead of linear systems, and we introduce hypergraphs into our definitions immediately in Section \ref{S:bcs}.
 In Section \ref{S:category} we develop a notion of morphisms between hypergraphs; the concept is similar to graph minors, but differs from standard notions of hypergraph minors as in \cite{RS10}.
 The more technical aspects of the proof are contained in Sections \ref{S:cycle}-\ref{S:constellation}; we suggest that the reader skim these sections on first reading and proceed to Section \ref{S:proof}.
 For a second reading, Corollary \ref{C:suncycle} might provide a good initial target.
-One thing we do not provide is a definition of the correlation sets mentioned above, or a definition of binary linear system games; instead we defer to the excellent references listed above.

 \addtocontents{toc}{\SkipTocEntry}